jimniels/blog/_posts/2018-02-23-url-design-and-automated-redirects-in-jekyll.md

 So essentially I needed my script to detect: does this already have a `redirect_from` value?
 If so, turn it into an array of values and add the new redirect to it.
 Otherwise, just add a new `redirect_from` value with the new redirect (as an array, in case we ever need to add more in the future).

-I had to read through each post file line by line, because I didn’t have any assurances about where in the file a `redirect_from` value might be found.
+My scripts needed to read through each post file line by line, because I didn’t have any assurances about where in the file a `redirect_from` value might be found.
 It could be the first piece of metadata in the file, the last, or somewhere in between.
 Thus, my script read through each post line by line and when it found a `redirect_from`, it stored it in memory and rewrote it at the very end of the YAML front-matter.
 If no `redirect_from` value was found, then I wrote the new redirect at the end.

 #### Icon Images

 Each post had corresponding icons image files matching their URL (i.e. a `slug-date.png` pattern resulted in an icon image like `angry-birds-2017.png`) which meant I was running into the same naming collision problem with the URLs over time.
 To fix this, I needed my pattern for naming icons image files for a post to match the URL.

-Because I my automation script was already looping through each post, I had each posts’ metadata available to me.
+Because my automated script was already looping through each post, I had each posts’ metadata available to me.
 This allowed me to put together all the pieces of information from the post which I needed for the new filename pattern I decided on: `:slug-:year-:month-:day.png`.
 Additionally, I had various sizes for each icon in a respective folder, so I had to do a rename for all icon sizes, i.e.

 - `icons/512/facebook-2017.png` -> `icons/512/facebook-02-24-2017.png`
 - `icons/256/facebook-2017.png` -> `icons/256/facebook-02-24-2017.png`